DrewWing/EDrewcatedGuesser/README.md

 Good luck debugging!

 <br><br>
-All documentation and code is (c) 2024 Drew Wingfield unless otherwise mentioned.
+All documentation and code is Copyright (c) 2024 Drew Wingfield unless otherwise mentioned.
 All rights reserved.